waheed1999/microprocessor/README.md

 USING ASEMBLEY LANGUAGE
-This robot can go ahead ,return and rotate by 360 degree right or left using two motors . the robot go back when meet an obstacle with distance 5cm.
+This robot can go ahead ,return and rotate by 360 degree right or left using two motors . the robot go back when meet an obstacle .